Categorical Data¶

 pandas.core.categorical.Categorical

-Create a pandas DataFrame with one column called response
+Create a pandas DataFrame with one column called response with the survey_responses data structure.

 df_survey_responses = pd.DataFrame({"response": survey_responses})